-[00:18:06] Carol Berkin: I think we should go back a little earlier than that.
+[00:18:10.5] Carol Berkin: I think we should go back a little earlier than that.
 I don't think we should call them Federalists until the 1790s.
-They were nationalists, they were nationalists and Madison was a strong nationalist in part because of the crisis that having the Confederation had produced.
-I mean, there were enemies all around them.
-I mean, there was good reason to want to rethink 13 separate states acting separately because the post-war economy was in terrible shape because each state passed tariffs and restrictions on trade.
-So if you wanted to sell something from Massachusetts to Virginia, you had to go through different currencies.
-It was just like Europe before the common market, I mean, you had to change money.
-And so the economy was not booming.
-The economy, in terms of European imports, was not booming.
-And there was Native Americans to the right of them, Spanish to the south of them English to the north of them.
+They were nationalists, they were nationalists, and Madison was a strong nationalist in part because of the crisis that having the confederation had produced.
+I mean, they were enemies all around them.
+There was good reason to want to rethink 13 separate states acting separately because the post-war economy was in terrible shape because each state passed tariffs and restrictions on trade.
+So if you wanted to sell something for Massachusetts to Virginia, you had to go through different currencies.
+It was just like Europe before the common market.

-[00:19:20] Carol Berkin: It was a critical period.
-And this is what more than anything else, drove people to the Constitutional Convention because they thought maybe the country would be taken over piece by piece.
-And they were not wrong because in fact, on the eve of the convention meeting the French Minister to America is writing home to the king, "What part of the United States would you like when it falls apart?" states were almost at war with one another.
-I mean, there were issues that led many people other than just the abstract idea of where should taxing power lie, led many people to be nationalists.
+[00:19:06.0] Carol Berkin: I mean, you had to change money.
+So the economy was not booming.
+The economy in terms of European imports was not booming.
+And there was Native Americans to the right of them, Spanish to the south of them, English to the north of them.
+It was a critical period.
+And this is what, more than anything else, drove people to the constitutional convention because they thought maybe the country would be taken over piece by piece.
+And they were not wrong because in fact, on the eve of the convention meeting, the French minister to America's writing home to the King, what part of the United States would you like when it falls apart?
+States were almost at war with one another.

+[00:19:56.1] Carol Berkin: There were issues that led many people, other than just the abstract idea of where should taxing power lie, led many people to be nationalists.
 And it's interesting to look at Madison's career.
-He is a chief nationalist, in fact, at one point Hamilton writes and he says, "I miss the cooperation that Madison and I had.
-We had a real working synergy together."

-[00:20:25] Carol Berkin: All of a sudden Madison thinks when the first report on public credit comes out, he says, "Hm, this is gonna benefit the North much more than my home state of Virginia, that I love, and I never intended for the Yankee traders as in trading, not traitors to dominate and take over from Virginia, which after all is the largest, most populous and richest of the states.
+He is a chief nationalist.
+He and Hamilton.
+In fact, at one point Hamilton writes and he says, I miss the co-operation that Madison and I had.
+We had a real working synergy together.
+All of a sudden, Madison thinks when the first report on public credit comes out, he says, hmm, this is going to benefit the North much more than my home state of Virginia that I love.
+I never intended for the Yankee traitors, as in trading not traitors, to dominate and take over from Virginia which, after all, is the largest, most populous and richest of the states.
 He finds his Virginia roots again.
-And the reason this is possible is because the Constitution has been passed and it solves many of the crises that the government was about to face.
-It had, had been formed to face.
-What?
-They get a uniform currency, they get trade regulation, they get domestic trade.
-You can't set a tariff barrier between Maryland and Virginia, who incidentally had gun boats aimed at one another on the Potomac to make sure smuggling didn't take place.
+And the reason this is possible is because the Constitution has been passed and it solves many of the crises that the government was about to face, that had been formed to face.
+They get a uniform currency, they get trade regulation, they get domestic trade that you can't set a tariff barrier between Maryland and Virginia, who incidentally had gunboats aimed at one another on the Potomac to make sure smuggling didn't take place.